 Here’s the thing.
-You can have low tuition, or high tuition (or even the cost of education).
-You can have little financial aid, or much financial aid.
+You can have low tuition, high tuition, or even the cost of education as your tuition.
+You can have little financial aid, or an abundance of financial aid.
 Even if you don’t have any funds for financial aid, bear with me through this explanation as to how you create financial aid.

 A 2 x 2 matrix is created when you combine these four factors:

 - Low tuition, little financial aid